RTEMS/rtems-docs/c-user/configuring_a_system.rst

 -------------------------------------------------
 .. index:: CONFIGURE_POSIX_INIT_THREAD_TABLE

-*CONSTANT:*
+CONSTANT:

-    .. index:: CONFIGURE_POSIX_INIT_THREAD_TABLE
+    ``CONFIGURE_POSIX_INIT_THREAD_TABLE``

-*DATA TYPE:*
+DATA TYPE:
     Boolean feature macro.

-*RANGE:*
+RANGE:
     Defined or undefined.

-*DEFAULT VALUE:*
+DEFAULT VALUE:
     This field is not defined by default, as the user MUST select their own API for initialization tasks.

-**DESCRIPTION:**
+DESCRIPTION:
     ``CONFIGURE_POSIX_INIT_THREAD_TABLE`` is defined if the user wishes to use a POSIX API Initialization Threads Table.
 The table built by ``<rtems/confdefs.h>`` specifies the parameters for a single thread.
 This is sufficient for applications which initialization the system from a single task.

     By default, this field is not defined as the user MUST select their own API for initialization tasks.

-**NOTES:**
+NOTES:
     The application may choose to use the initialization tasks or threads table from another API.

     A compile time error will be generated if the user does not configure any initialization tasks or threads.

 ..
 COMMENT: === CONFIGURE_POSIX_INIT_THREAD_ENTRY_POINT ===